HugoHasenbein/redmine_tint_issues/README.md

 ### Use

-* Go to Projects-><your project>->Configuration->Modules and tick Redmine Tint Issues
+* Go to Projects->&lt;your project&gt;->Configuration->Modules and tick 'Tint Issues'
 * Go to Administration->Plugins->Redmine Tint Issues and select approriate ages for tickets
-* On Issue index page you will see issue rows colored by age having left and side colored bars
+* On issue index page you will see issue rows colored by age having left and side colored bars

 ### How is the color determined?

 Redmine Tint Issues looks for an issue start date.
 If it cannot find a start date, because it is empty, then it uses the issue creation date.
-Redmine Tint Issues wil calculate the age based on today minus the aformentioned dates and color the issue row accordingly.
+Redmine Tint Issues wil calculate the age based on today minus the aforementioned dates and color the issue row accordingly.

 If the issue has a due date, then Redmine Tint Issues will put a grey, green, orange or red bar on the left and right side of the issue row.
 If the issue is overdue, the issue will be marked with two black bars.

-The style can easily be changed by amnending the style sheet in the assets/styleshets folder.
-Do not edit the styleshet in the public/plugin_assets folder as it will be overridden each tim redmine is rebootet.
+The style can easily be changed by amending the style sheet in the assets/styleshets folder.
+Do not edit the styleshet in the public/plugin_assets folder as it will be overridden each time redmine is rebootet.

 **Have fun!**